pomelo-vue/pomelo-vue/src/Pomelo.Vue/wwwroot/contents/page.md

 ﻿# Page

-If you want to create a page, you should create 2 files:
+If you want to create a page, you should create the files as below:

 - page1.html
 - page1.js
+- page1.css (optional)

 In the html file, you should ensure there will be only 1 root tag.
 And you can use all of the Vue syntax like `v-bind:...`, `v-for`, etc.